csb6/strong-types/README.md

 ## Features

-- Simple creation of typedefs; simply create a struct with a single member that is named 'v'
+- Simple creation of typedefs; simply create a struct inheriting from `strong_type<A, B>`, where `A` is the type you want to typedef and `B` is the type name of the typedef
 - Templated operator overloads, including most arithmetic, comparison, and increment/ decrementing operators, as well as an output stream operator.
 Adding your own operators is trivial
-- Operator overloads use SFINAE to check that the types they are used on only have a single member, named v, preventing most ambiguous template resolutions
 - To access members/member functions of the underlying type, simply access the 'v' member.
+If you don't want to see the 'v' member, then simply use private inheritance.

+See `example.cpp` and the files in the `tests` directory for more examples of usage.

 [This blog post](https://www.fluentcpp.com/2018/04/06/strong-types-by-struct) by Vincent Zalzal was the inspiration for this simple method of creating strong typedefs.